ika-rwth-aachen/mqtt_client-release/README.md

 ros2 launch mqtt_client standalone.launch.ros2.xml params_file:="</PATH/TO/PARAMS.YAML>"
 ```

-In order to exploit the benefits of *mqtt_client* being a ROS 1 nodelet, load the nodelet to your own nodelet manager shared with other nodelets.
+In order to exploit the benefits of *mqtt_client* being a ROS nodelet / ROS 2 component, load the nodelet / component to your own nodelet manager / component container.

 ### Configuration